 Awards Criteria

-National Model United Nations (NMUN) advances understanding of the UN and contemporary international issues and has positively impacted the lives of numerous delegates.
+National Model United Nations (NMUN) advances understanding of the UN system and contemporary international issues and has positively impacted the lives of numerous delegates.
 We urge all delegates and their faculty advisors to maintain an appropriate perspective regarding the awards.
 No one can observe every action in committee or truly judge an individual’s learning and growth.
 The fundamental basis of the simulation is collaboration and cooperation among nations, which includes working together through multilateral diplomacy.
 There are no winners and certainly no losers in this process.
 We believe participation in the simulation is its own reward.
 The Secretariat selects recipients based on the criteria and methodology outlined in this section.

 Delegation Awards

-Areas of evaluation are:
+Areas of Evaluation:

-- Proper use of the rules of procedure: NMUN uses the rules of procedure to facilitate the effective workings of the committee and debate.
+- Proper Use of the Rules of Procedure: NMUN uses the rules of procedure to facilitate the effective workings of the committee and debate.
 Consideration will be given to delegates’ knowledge and proper use of NMUN rules, which differ from rules at other MUN conferences, and delegates’ use of rules to further the work of the committee, not to impede it.
 Staff is patient with new delegates who may not be completely familiar with the NMUN Rules of Procedure, particularly in the early sessions of the conference and during voting procedure.
 Delegates will not be permitted to interrupt the committee’s progress through the introduction of disruptive or inappropriate motions.
 Delegates with questions or concerns relating to the NMUN Rules of Procedure will be advised to informally approach the dais for explanation.

-Awards Methodology
+Awards Methodology - Delegations

-Australia – 31 votes / (8 committees * 8 sessions) = total score of 49% = Outstanding Delegation
+Australia: 31 votes / (8 committees * 8 sessions = 64) = total score of 48.4% = Outstanding Delegation

-Cameroon – 20 votes / (5 committees * 8 sessions) = total score of 50% = Outstanding Delegation
+Cameroon: 20 - 3 negative points / (5 committees * 8 sessions) = total score of 42.5% = Outstanding Delegation

-Chile – 19 votes / (8 committees * 8 sessions) = total score of 30% = Distinguished Delegation
+Chile: 19 votes / (8 committees * 8 sessions) = total score of 29.7% = Distinguished Delegation

-Japan – 31 votes / (10 committees * 8 sessions) = total score of 39% = Distinguished Delegation
+Japan: 30 votes - 4 negative points / (10 committees * 8 sessions) = total score of 32.5% = Distinguished Delegation

-Switzerland – 2 votes / (3 committees * 8 sessions) = total score of 8%
+United States: 20 votes - 1 negative point / (10 committees * 8 sessions) = total score of 23.75% = Honorable Mention

-United States – 20 votes / (10 committees * 8 sessions) = total score of 25% = Honorable Mention
+Switzerland: 2 votes / (3 committees * 8 sessions) = total score of 8.3% [no award]

 Position Paper Awards

-Additionally, the NMUN Board of Directors will grant separate Position Paper Awards in recognition of outstanding pre-conference preparation.
-In order to be considered for a Position Paper Award, delegations must have met the published email/postmark deadline.
+Position Papers are a critical part of delegate preparation.
+As such, NMUN recognizes outstanding pre-conference preparation with Position Paper Awards.
+To be considered for a Position Paper Award, delegations must have met the published deadline.

 - Reference to relevant resolutions/documents